ibm-cloud-docs/event-notifications/en-ts-monitor-secrets.md

 1. Click send test event.

-You should start receiving notifications at the email address that you configured whenever the criteria defined in both {{site.data.keyword.secrets-manager_short}} and {{site.data.keyword.en_short}} match.
+After you complete the configuration, you receive notifications at the email address you configured whenever the criteria defined in both {{site.data.keyword.secrets-manager_short}} and {{site.data.keyword.en_short}} match.